MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/dcs-inspection.md

 ms.reviewer: reutam
 ms.suite: ems
 #ms.tgt_pltfrm:
-#ms.custom:
+ms.custom: seodec18

 ---
 # Microsoft Data Classification Services integration

 *Applies to: Microsoft Cloud App Security*

-Microsoft Cloud App Security enables you to natively use the Microsoft Data Classification Service, to classify the files in your cloud apps.
+Microsoft Cloud App Security enables you to natively use the Microsoft Data Classification Service to classify the files in your cloud apps.
 Microsoft Data Classification Service provides a unified information protection experience across Office 365, Azure Information Protection, and Microsoft Cloud App Security.
 The classification service allows you to extend your data classification efforts to the third-party cloud apps protected by Microsoft Cloud App Security, using the decisions you already made across an even greater number of apps.

 >[!NOTE]
 > This feature is currently available in the US, Europe (except France), and APAC.

 ## Enable content inspection with Data Classification Services

 You have the option to set the **Inspection method** to use the **Microsoft Data Classification Service** with no additional configuration required.
 This option is useful when creating a data leak prevention policy for your files in Microsoft Cloud App Security.